StevenNaliwajka/KSUHackathonSpring2025/README.md

 ## CONFIG:
 After setup.
 See "Secret/" in project root to fill out
-- db_secret.env : Stores login info for a MS SQL DB
+- db_secret.env : Stores login info for an MS SQL DB.
 - mail_secret.env : Stores login info for automation of sending emails.
 - text_secret.env : stores login info for automation of sending texts.